O Armatolos: Poem

-Artistically, the author leaves the readers with a slight picture of the region around Galichnik, where the poem takes place.
+Artistically, the author leaves the readers with a slight picture of the region around Galichnik, where the events of the poem take place.
 With a willow planted landscape, the birds coming in spring, the beautiful sounds that succeed the cold, the bad, when everyone could calm down and rest.

 Contest

-"O Armatolos" was published on March 25, 1860 for Parlichev's sole purpose of entering it in the Greek royal poetry competition of the Athens University.
+"O Armatolos" was published on 25 March 1860 for Parlichev's sole purpose of entering it in the Greek royal poetry competition of the Athens University.
 However, the poem was officially adopted in February the same year by the contest committee of the university.
-The poem was announced as winner of the competition by the prominent Greek poet Alexandros Rhizos Rhangaves.
-In his autobiography Parlichev states:
+The contest obliged the authors to submit their poems anonymously.
+The poem was announced as the winner of the competition by the prominent Greek poet Alexandros Rhizos Rhangaves, who was president of the committee.
+In his autobiography, Parlichev wrote:

-Three days after the poem received the prize in the anonymous competition, Parlichev was called by the university authorities to recite the poem in order to prove he is the author.
+According to the Athenian literary journal Pandora, Parlichev revealed himself as the author of the poem, introducing himself as Grigorios Stavridis.
+Per Parlichev, three days after the poem received the prize in the anonymous competition, he was called by the university authorities to recite the poem to prove he was the author.
 The laurel wreath as the central prize was presented to him by the Greek king Otto.
-Together with the first prize he would if received a cash prize, and a scholarship to several European universities, including Oxford.
-However soon after a scandal where he refused to declare himself Greek sparked the public opinion in Greece, which led to a vitiation of the competition.
-Frustrated Parlichev returned to his native town of Ohrid and in 1862 became an activist of the movement for the Bulgarian National Revival.
+Together with the first prize he received a cash prize, and a scholarship to several European universities, including Oxford.
+Rhangaves praised Parlichev as the "living evidence of the presence of Greek culture in an area as remote as Northern Macedonia."
+However, the literary critics and the public soon after emphasized his non-Greek origin.
+Parlichev returned to his native town Ohrid and in 1862 became an activist of the movement for the Bulgarian National Revival.